AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 This collection now includes two main preset types:

 - **Photo Mode Presets**: Formerly known as "Standard - First Person Photos" and "Standard - Third Person Photos," now renamed to **Photo Mode - First Person** and **Photo Mode - Third Person**.
 These are designed for high-quality screenshots, with a focus on maximum visual fidelity.
-The main difference between them is the far blur curve setting in the ADOF.fx effect package which modifies how wide the plane of focus is.
+The main difference between them is the far blur curve setting in the `qUINT_dof.fx` effect package which modifies how wide the plane of focus is.

 ![Elora Grove Transition HD](images/EloraGroveTransitionHD-Optimized.gif)